Overview

 We only mention the uncommon effects.
 It should be clear what the other effects do.

-SPECTRAL DELAY2 delays channels of successive FFTs taken from the signal.
-An arbitray curve can be drawn with the horizontal axis representing frequency and the vertical axis representing delay.
-If FOLLOW is active individual FFT channels are delayed according to their magnitude.
+SPECTRAL DELAY delays channels of successive FFTs taken from the signal.
+An arbitrary curve can be drawn with the horizontal axis representing frequency and the vertical axis representing delay.
+If FOLLOW is active, individual FFT channels are delayed according to their magnitude.

-PVAMPS Phase Vocoder Amplitudes.
+PVAMPS: Phase Vocoder Amplitudes.
 Selects the loudest channels of successive FFTs of the incoming signal to drive up to six bandlimited oscillators at the frequencies of the computed loudest channels.
-SMOOTH smoothes rapid variations of channel indices in between successive FFTs.
+SMOOTH smooths rapid variations of channel indices in between successive FFTs.

-FM Six Frequency Modulation units each consisting of up to six operators.
+FM: Six Frequency Modulation units each consist of up to six operators.
 Chords can be built by adjusting SEMITONES for each unit.
 Their frequency is changed in relation to CPS.
-DETUNE and FB affects beating.
-FB is routed to the gain of a low pass filter by which the self modulation signal of some of the operators is filtered.
+DETUNE and FB affect beating.
+FB is routed to the gain of a low pass filter by which the self-modulation signal of some of the operators is filtered.
 DETUNELR gives binaural beating if the app is in stereo mode.
-INDEX of modulation can be set as envelope follower target.
-With FOLLOW enabled pitch is taken from PDETECT.
+INDEX of modulation can be set as an envelope follower target.
+With FOLLOW enabled, pitch is taken from PDETECT.

 Miscellaneous